-As we transition out of Covid protocols, more book-based feedback is given.
-However, if there is an online task completed on Toddle, then the teacher is able to give feedback on the platform as well.
+Most of the feedback is provided in workbooks through next-step marking.
+However, if there is an online task completed on Toddle, then the teacher can give feedback on the platform as well.
 We have the advantage of both options, with bookwork being the major medium for feedback.